 You can return your books as normal on the self service machines if you are on campus when the Library is open.

-If you need to return books when the Library is closed, there is a special red post box (for this purpose) just outside the Pilkington Library entrance.
+If you need to return books when the Library is closed, there is a red returns box just outside the Pilkington Library entrance.

-Students who live at a distance may return items by post to the User Services Manager, Pilkington Library, Loughborough University , Loughborough, Leicestershire , LE11 3TU .
-We advise that you use Recorded delivery post to return your books.
+Students who live at a distance may return items by post to: Pilkington Library, Loughborough University, Loughborough, Leicestershire, LE11 3TU.
+We recommend that you use Recorded delivery post to return your books.

-To renew the items you have out on loan, select My Account (as above) and then click on Loans.
+To renew the items you have out on loan, select My Account and then click on Checked out items.
 A list of all the items you have out on loan will be displayed.
 You can renew one item at a time by selecting the item and following the instructions.
 If the system is unable to renew an item it will inform you of the details of the book so that you can return it to the Library.

-The User Services Desk is also happy to accept telephone requests from part-time and distance learning students wishing to renew Long Loan and One Week Loan items, provided other borrowers do not require them.
+You may also telephone the Library to renew Long Loan and One Week Loan items provided other borrowers do not require them.